What is Lent?

 Is Immanuel having a Maundy Thursday service?

 YES!!!
 We have a simple meal and share communion.
 There may be some feet washing.
-Our service begins at 5:00 PM on April 18.
+Our service begins at 6:00 PM on April 18.
+We are joining with the members of Grace Lutheran Church and the First United Church for this Maundy Thursday service.
 You are invited.

 What is the message of Good Friday?